Close

 Teaching

-I teach on the LSHTM MSc Study Unit on 'Global Disability and Health', 'Water, Sanitation, Hygiene and Health', and 'Designing Disease Control Programmes in Developing Countries'.
-I also teach on Loughborough University's Water Management for Development MSc programme, and Columbia University's Global Menstruation MOOC.
+I am a module organiser for LSHTM MSc Study Unit on 'Global Disability and Mental Health'.
+I teach on that module and the LSHTM MSc 'Water, Sanitation, Hygiene and Health', ‘Climate Change and Planetary Health’, and 'Designing Disease Control Programmes in Developing Countries.'
+I supervise three LSHTM PhD candidates and teach on Loughborough University's Water Management for Development MSc programme, and Columbia University's Global Menstruation MOOC.

 Research

-• Translating disability inclusive water, sanitation and hygiene policies into practice: lessons learned from Cambodia and Bangladesh.
-This research is in partnership with WaterAid, and is funded by the Australia Government's Water for Women's Fund
+3. Translating disability inclusive water, sanitation and hygiene policies into practice: lessons learned from Cambodia and Bangladesh.
+This research is in partnership with WaterAid, and is funded by the Australian Government's Water for Women's Fund.

-• Exploring the menstrual experiences of people with intellectual impairments and their carers, and developing a menstrual hygiene management intervention for this group in the humanitarian context in Vanuatu and a refugee camp (setting to be confirmed).
-This is in partnership with World Vision, with funding from the Elra's Humanitarian Innovation Fund
+4. Exploring the menstrual experiences of people with intellectual disabilities and their caregivers, and developing a menstrual health intervention for this group in the humanitarian context in Vanuatu.
+This is in partnership with World Vision, with funding from Elra's Humanitarian Innovation Fund.

 Research Area